 American Academy in Rome

 With their cherry trees, wisteria, irises and dwarf pines the gardens of the Rome’s Japanese Cultural Institute feature all the essential elements associated with the Sen-en style, including a waterfall, ponds, an ornamental bridge and a traditional tōrō stone lamp.
 The gardens are the work of garden designer Ken Nakajima, who was also responsible for the Japanese section of the botanic gardens in Trastevere.
-Groups of 15-20 people are taken on guided tours, free of charge, but booking by telephone is necessary.
-The gardens are open to the public with tours every half hour on Thursdays and Fridays from 15.00-16.30, and on Saturdays from 10.00-12.00, until 30 May.
+Visits with audioguide are free of charge but online booking is obligatory.
+The gardens are open to the public on select days, with time slots, from late March to May.
 Istituto Giapponese di Cultura, Via A. Gramsci 74, tel.
-063224754, see website for more details.
+063224754, website.

 Located between Trinità di Monti and Villa Borghese, Villa Medici has been home to the French Academy in Rome since 1803.
 Its magnificent 16th-century gardens are laid out in a series of squares, lawns and fountains.
 Distinctive features of the gardens are the umbrella pines and sculptures, the most admired being the group of Niobe's dying children.
 The celebrated French artist Balthus, who was academy director from 1961-1977, had copies made of the fourth-century Niobe orginals.
-The gardens are open every day except Monday for guided tours in English, French and Italian.
-However groups (up to 25 people) can book a visit at any time.
+The gardens are open every day except Tuesday for guided tours in English, French and Italian which can be booked online.
 Académie de France à Rome - Villa Medici, Viale Trinità dei Monti 1, tel.
-0667611, see website for more details.
+0667611, website.